The Selling Process

 - A Pest & Building Report.

-- The obtaining of a letter confirming that the buyer’s “finance is available for this particular purchase” – not just a general approval.
-The buyer’s Financier may wish to value the property and consider more details.
+- The buyer needs a bank letter confirming that “finance is available for this particular purchase” – not just a general approval.
+The Buyer’s Bank may wish to value the property and consider more details.

-- Any other condition the buyer may nominate.
+- Any other condition the Buyer may nominate e.g. a delayed “Settlement Date”.

 12. The “SALES ADVICE” – A DOCUMENT SENT BY THE AGENT TO THE SOLICITOR/ CONVEYANCERS FOR BOTH VENDOR AND PURCHASER